michael2008/ME-Live-Doc/docs/developer-guide.md

 ## Overview

-This guide walks you through the process of building your one-stop app using MeshExpert Live!, which is composed of two main products, MeshExpert Center and METoolkit
+This guide walks you through the process of building your one-stop app using MeshExpert Live!, which is composed of two main products, MeshExpert Center and METoolkit.
 MeshExpert Center provides you with a way to use the following amazing features of MeshExpert Live!:

 + Uploading resources synchronously